samhector/InkyTwitterTrends/README.md

 You'll need a Developer Twitter account.
 You can apply for access here: https://developer.twitter.com

-They approved my application within a few hours.
-Once that's been approved, set up a new App and generate an Access token & access token secret.
+Once that's been approved, set up a new App and generate your Consumer Keys (API Key & Secret) and Authentication Tokens (Access token & access token secret).

 Put these into the config.py file.

 ## Raspberry Pi and Inky pHAT